markomanninen/grcriddles/doc/appendix2.rst

 # Appendix 2 - Riddle solver
 ============================

-Minimum code to solve riddles.
+Minimum code to solve isopsephical riddles in the Pseudo-Sibylline oracles.
+This requires `functions.py` script and `greek_words_corpora.csv` file reside in the same directory.

 .. code-block:: python